kgsws/kgdoom/manual/readme.md

   - Calls a callback `func` with optional argument `arg` every `ticrate` tics.
   - Callback should be function defined as `somecb(gc)` or `somecb(gc, arg)`.
     - `gc` is generic caller itself.
-    - Callback can return `false` to be stopped and removed.
+    - Callback can return `true` to continue ticking.
+Otherwise it is removed.
   - Two other variants exists. `GenericCallerFloor` and `GenericCallerCeiling`, each for its corresponding slot.
   - Returns generic caller.
 - `ThingIterator(func [, arg])`